raj26kumar/covid19Telangana/README.md

 ### Predicting 2021 COVID cases using Time-Series from analysing previous covid_19_india.csv .

-download the data set from
+downloaded the data set from
 Data-set :https://www.kaggle.com/sudalairajkumar/covid19-in-india?select=covid_19_india.csv

 In this project we analysed "covid_19_india.csv" dataset ,cleaned and visualized .